Posted: 16:31, Sunday 19 January 2014 by Mark Stojani

 This course is designed for students with no previous dance experience and it aims to introduce students to the basics of authentic Argentine social tango.
 Couples and singles welcome!

 If you have always wanted to learn to dance the Argentine Tango in Adelaide or have had a long break from classes, why not register your interest today?
 All skill levels welcome.

-6th Block: 1st October to 5th November (no lesson 12th November).
+6th Block: 23th September to 28th October (no lesson 4th November).